 Spain is among the most visited countries in the world alongside France, US, Italy, and China.
 This means that most of the International and domestic routes are always busy, even more so during the tourist season.
 The 20 busiest airports in the country are evenly distributed in 20 different locations in Spain.
 In 2016, the number of passengers going through the busiest airport was over 50 million people and the least busy airport handled slightly above one million passengers.
 All the airports had a significant percentage increase in the number of passengers from the previous year.

-The Adolfo Suárez Madrid-Barajas airport in the Spanish city of Madrid ranked as the country's busiest airport in 2016 with a passenger traffic of 50,420,583 in the same year.
+The Adolfo Suárez Madrid-Barajas in Madrid, the country's largest city, is the busiest airport in Spain.
 The airport is also called the Madrid-Barajas Airport and is the main international airport serving the city of Madrid.
 The airport covers an area of 7,500 acres making it Europe's largest airport by physical size alongside Paris-Charles de Gaulle Airport in France.
 The airport was officially opened in 1928, growing to be among Europe's most significant aviation centers.
 The Adolfo Suárez Madrid-Barajas is also the sixth busiest airport in Europe.
 The airport has five terminals and serves as the primary access to the Iberian Peninsula from Europe and the rest of the world.

-Located in the center of Barcelona, the Barcelona El Prat Airport is also known as Barcelona Airport.
+Located in the center of Barcelona, the Barcelona El Prat Airport is also simply known as Barcelona Airport.
 The international airport is found in the municipalities of El Prat de Llobregat, Sant Boi, and Viladecans.
-The Barcelona airport is not only the second busiest airport in Spain but also the second largest in the country after Madrid-Barajas Airport.
-The Airport handled approximately 44,154,693 passengers in 2016 which was an 11.2% increase from 2015.
-Barcelona El Prat Airport which was opened in 1918 mainly serves domestic European destinations and it is the main airport in Catalonia.
+The Barcelona airport is the second busiest airport in Spain.
+The airport handled approximately 44,154,693 passengers in 2016 which was an 11.2% increase from 2015.
+Barcelona El Prat Airport, which was opened in 1918, mainly serves domestic European destinations and is the main airport in Catalonia.

 Which Are The Busiest Airports In Spain?